Last updated on 13/11/2021

 Be aware: This is not recommended for beginners.
-You should know your was around portals before doing this, and please try it out in a development environment before implementing in production.
+You should know your way around portals before doing this, and please try it out in a development environment before implementing it in production.

 One of my sessions at Power Apps Portals Zero to Hero was on this very topic.
 So if you are a visual learner then this video-walk-trough might be a better way to learn.

 This matrix illustrates what features are included with each portal type:

 |Feature||Customer self-service portal||Partner portal||Employee self-service portal||Community portal||Portal from blank||Common Data Service starter portal||Customer Portal (Preview)|